epfl-mobots/tdm-python/doc/notebooks.md

 clear_event_data()
 ```

+Instead of calling `clear_event_data()` without argument, the option `--clear-event-data` of the magic command `%%run_python` has the same effect and avoids to evaluate a separate notebook cell.

 You can also send events in the other direction, from the notebook to the robot.
 This can be useful for instance if you implement a low-level behavior on the robot, such as obstacle avoidance and sensor acquisition, and send at a lower rate high-level commands which require more computing power available only on the PC.

 The Thymio program below listens for events named `color` and changes the top RGB led color based on a single number.
 Bits 0, 1 and 2 represent the red, green, and blue components respectively.